Get Free Seats (Applicable on all courses)

 Upon completing this course successfully, participants will be able to:

-• Describe the basics of operating RFID based entities track and trace and maintain traceability data as per requirement
+• Describe the basics of operating RFID based entities, track and trace assets, and maintain traceability data as per requirements.

-• Understand the functions of RFID components (Antennas, Tags, chips, and readers)
+• Understand the functions of RFID components, including antennas, tags, chips, and readers, and how they interact within a system.

-• Describe the rules of an RFID’s operation
+• Describe the rules of RFID operation and regulatory compliance, including privacy and safety considerations.

-• Set up RFID systems in supply chain networks
+• Set up and configure RFID systems in supply chain and asset management networks, selecting optimal tags and readers for industrial IoT.

 Training Methodology